 Hiroshima

-If you have spare time and wondering what to do in Japan, consider heading to Hiroshima.
-Hiroshima, Japan, is one of the country’s hotspots for cherry blossom viewing.
-It’s got a beautiful castle, cool trams, fantastic food, a lot of nature, and a dark, tragic history.
+If you have spare time and are wondering what to do in Japan, consider heading to Hiroshima.
+The city is one of the country’s hotspots for cherry blossom viewing.
+It has a beautiful castle, cool trams, fantastic food, nature, and a tragic history.
+Hiroshima is a tremendous place to visit if you are interested in history and sightseeing.

 Top Things To Do In Hiroshima